Upgrades that add real value to your insurance clients’ existing coverage is key to closing the deal

 Restaurant Technique: In his book To Sell is Human, author Dan Pink writes that we should replace the word “upsell” with “up-serve” because it not only puts the client’s needs before your own, but also because it elevates the entire experience.
 Think of the last time when, at a server’s suggestion, you splurged on an unplanned martini or mocktail before dinner or let your eyes wander beyond the prix-fixe options to the chef’s kiss selection.
 A server who is enthusiastic, who believes in what their restaurant has to offer, and who genuinely wants their customers to feel delighted is in it to win it with you.
 As a result, you’re more likely to trust, and ultimately heed, their advice.

 How to Apply It In Insurance: As Dan Pink points out, the primary downside of pushy upselling is that it too often ends in buyer’s remorse.
 And when it does, guess who the customer is going to point the finger at?
-Coming across as pushy is incredibly impersonal, whereas a sincere approach, coupled with taking visible, viable steps to personalize your customers’ experience makes your client want to come back for seconds … maybe even thirds.
+Coming across as pushy is incredibly impersonal, whereas a sincere approach, coupled with taking visible, viable steps to personalize your insurance customers’ experience makes your client want to come back for seconds … maybe even thirds.

-With the right techniques, upselling is a great way to increase profit margins while giving customers more value for their investment.
+With the right techniques, insurance upselling is a great way to increase profit margins while giving customers more value for their investment.

-Whether you choose to offer bundles, discounts, or other referral promotions, through upsells, you can also expect to see growth in your customer retention rates.
-The key to success is ensuring you always put the customer’s needs first — happy customers who find additional value in your offerings will invest their trust as well as their money with you.
+Whether you choose to offer bundles, discounts, or other referral promotions, through insurance upsells, you can also expect to see growth in your insurance customer retention rates.
+The key to success is ensuring you always put the customer’s needs first — happy insurance customers who find additional value in your offerings will invest their trust as well as their money with you.
 That’s an unbeatable approach.